DSoiffer/upper-bounds-for-hypercube-slicing/cpro1-for-hypercube/README.md

 Put the following two files in the directory where you will run, replacing the versions you got from the CPro1 repository:

 `conf.py` here has the setup for hypercube edge slicing.
 It matches defaults, except:
-- It uses a new PROMPT_NOVELTY features.
+- It uses a new PROMPT_NOVELTY feature.
 - It generates only 200 programs per run, rather than 1000.
+(A total of 5 runs were done for the paper, for a total of 1000 programs.)
 - The code optimization step is turned off, to save on tokens.
 - It selects 15 programs for final testing against the dev set, rather than just 5.
 This didn't actually seem to be necessary though.